PrefectHQ/prefect-aws/docs/index.md

 `prefect_aws` allows you to read and write objects with AWS S3 within your Prefect flows.

 The provided code snippet shows how you can use `prefect_aws` to upload a file to a AWS S3 bucket and download the same file under a different file name.

+Note, the following code assumes that the bucket already exists.

 ```python
 from pathlib import Path